apache/incubator-kie-kogito-examples/jbpm-optaplanner-springboot-example/README.md

 create new flights (following the steps as defined in the main and sub-process) and add passengers to flights.

-An UI is included in this example, which can be accessed on `localhost:8080` when the application is running.
+A UI is included in this example, which can be accessed on `localhost:8080` when the application is running.

 ## Installing and Running